Shoplifting Prevention 101: A Guide to Stopping Retail Theft

 Most shoplifters use items to conceal their theft.
 There are those rare occasions when a thief will just grab and run, but that is not very common.
 Most have a plan for how they will remove the merchandise from your store.
 For example, a long coat in the middle of summer provides a great place to conceal merchandise.
 Female shoplifters often carry more than one handbag or purse.
 A purse is not something that catches your eye so it makes sense.
 However, more than one is unusual.

-Here are some other signs someone might be a shoplifter:
+Here are a number of additional signs that someone might be a shoplifter:

-- Paying more attention to the employees then the merchandise.
+- Paying more attention to the employees than the merchandise.

 - Picking up random items and "pretending" to look at them.

 - Walking the opposite direction of employees.
 Each time you move, they move.